opensearch-project/project-website/_posts/2021-12-01-plugins-intro.markdown

 * `exitVM` permission is allowed for a few special classes, for other classes the process will kill and exit the cluster.
 This method calls [checkPermission](https://github.com/opensearch-project/OpenSearch/blob/main/server/src/main/java/org/opensearch/bootstrap/OpenSearch.java#L94) with the RuntimePermission and throws a SecurityException.
 * Security Manager Policy allows installing a plugin through `plugin-security.policy` which consists of dynamic configuration and dependencies required for a plugin to run.
 * Plugins can ask for `AllPermission` of the OpenSearch cluster.
 The Security Manager takes care of `AllPermission` and makes sure to check it as a part of Bootstrap.
-* Plugins can create a `plugin-security.policy` file and write dynamic configuration and permissions required to run from OpenSearch Cluster.
+* Plugins can create a `plugin-security.policy` file and write dynamic configuration and permissions required to run from the OpenSearch Cluster.

 ## Closing Notes